Kristinbarr/reddit-ranker-FE/README.md

 - the other nav buttons do not refresh

 4. This link in SavedPosts updates state AND redirects them, is there a better way to do this?

+Modal on the the loading screen

+### Sprint Retro

+- communication
+  - easy morning made difficult because backend expected content, DS API had post, and the Formik forms with my React 1 dev was using body, so I had to reunify that, and make util helper functions
+-